hightemp/hightemp/awesome/awesome-go.md

   - WebAssembly and Go: A Guide to Getting Started (Part 1) https://thenewstack.io/webassembly-and-go-a-guide-to-getting-started-part-1/
   - WebAssembly and Go: A Guide to Getting Started (Part 2) https://thenewstack.io/webassembly-and-go-a-guide-to-getting-started-part-2/
   - Running WebAssembly code in Go https://dev.to/eminetto/running-webassembly-code-in-go-35k9
+  - WebAssembly on the server: Compiling Rust to WASM and executing it from Go https://blog.arcjet.com/webassembly-on-the-server-compiling-rust-to-wasm-and-executing-it-from-go/
 - Мониторинг
   - Monitoring the Golang App with Prometheus, Grafana, New Relic and Sentry https://medium.com/@mertcakmak2/monitoring-the-golang-app-with-prometheus-grafana-new-relic-and-sentry-fce1ca6980b5
 - Остальное